Qspc/phone-book/README.md

 # must do

 - learn GraphQL
-- modal for delete & favorite
 - alert when form wrong
-- sorting by name
 - refactory code
+- regex and validator for first and last name
+- search for last name
+- cara peroleh iD ganti

 # do